ostelco/ostelco-core/CONTRIBUTING.md

 * Code in pull requests should conform to the project's coding standards (see below)
 * Pull requests should also be manually approved by by a core team member before being merged to master.

+# Code review

+Code review is the gold standard of code quality.
+If code passes code review, then it's good enough.
+If a reviewer  has comments the committer _must_ take those comments into consideration before merging to master.

+TBD:   Guidelines for how to do code review.

 # Coding standards

 We have coding standards to make life as a development team